Stepping up the pace in vaccine development and production

 With digital twins, it is now possible to collect data to understand exactly what is happening in real time during vaccine production, enabling optimization of operations.
 It allows not only monitoring of complex processes, but also predicts how changes would affect them.

 In short, turning to digitalization helps speed things up at GSK.
-In collaboration with Siemens, the company aims to create and introduce digital twins of the entire vaccine manufacturing process for all new vaccines.
-In other words, the digital twins of the product, production, and performance, which will all be linked together.
-The next step on the digitalization journey in the framework of the current project: development of digital twins for the following part-processes.
+In the next step, GSK wants to work with Siemens to support its vision of establishing and introducing new digital twins for the entire vaccine development process for new vaccines.
+Thus, the digital twins of product, production and performance will be linked together.

 The GSK Vaccines business has a broad portfolio and innovative pipeline of vaccines to protect people of all ages.
 Today, the company’s vaccines help tackle some of the world’s most devastating diseases, including pneumococcal disease, meningitis, hepatitis, rotavirus, whooping cough, and influenza.
 GSK Vaccines delivers around 2 million vaccine doses per day to people living in over 160 countries.